 Another characteristic of those who are effective followers of Christ is that they invest in the work of the Kingdom financially.
 There is a special obligation of those who are taught the Word to share all good things with those who teach them.
 God is not mocked.
-He will return honor for honor, and disregard for disregard for those who mock (Gal.
+He will return honor for honor, and also disregard for disregard for those who mock (Gal.
 6:6-8).
 As a righteous Jew, Jesus would have been a tither.
-The tithe, or first ten percent of profit, was to go to support the Levites, one of the 12 tribes of Israel.
-It was God's plan to set apart one tribe out of the 12 to be fully dedicated to serving Him.
-They were to serve in the temple, as well as to be spread throughout Israel to serve as teachers of the Law, judges, scribes and musicians for the Lord.
-The tithe was given to God, but He chose to give it to support the Levites, to keep them free from having to do other things to survive (Num.18).
-That was under the Old Covenant.
-While the Levitical system came to an end with the destruction of the Temple and the dispersion of the Jews, the principle was not lost on NT Christians.
-They, too, supported Christian workers and leaders to free them up to do the ministry God had called them to.
-If we are going to follow Jesus, we will do as He did, or follow His current instructions.
+A "tithe" was the first 10% of all one's increase or profits.
+It was given to honor God as a sign of gratitude, recognizing that all one's increase came from Him.
+This was given to support those who labor in ministry.
+As an exemplary Man of God, He would have also gone beyond the bare requirements of the Law.
+He would have been generous in His giving.
+If we are going to follow Jesus, we will do as He did, and follow His current instructions.
 It was the Lord's direction that those who preach the gospel should get their living from the gospel (I Cor.
 9:14).
 Therefore, it is our responsibility to make sure those who are teaching and spiritually nourishing us are being supported so that they can continue that work.
 When we honor God by supporting the work of the ministry, He will bless us and honor our intent, as well.
 In addition, we know Jesus advocated helping the poor (Matt.
 6:3,4; 19:21; Lk.
 12:33).
 This was a strong characteristic of the early church (Acts 2:44,45; 4:32-34; Rom.
 15:26).
 When we give to help the poor, it shows the reality of our faith.
 We "put our money where our mouth is", and it strongly reveals Jesus' heart.
 He will also increase our righteous character.
 We are blessed in every way for liberality in the cause of the gospel (II Cor.
 9; cf. Prov.
 3:9,10).
 Those who have devoted themselves to support the work will be blessed for their choice to honor the things of God.
 It frees up those who can teach and disciple, and it makes possible tangible expressions of love that will bring praises to God.

-Finally, the effective disciple will be actively involved in serving others.
-Jesus came among us a servant, and specifically said this was to be an example to us (Jn.
+Next, the effective disciple will be actively involved in serving others.
+Jesus came among us a servant, and specifically said this was an example to us (Jn.
 13:13-17; Mk.
 10:45; Phil.
 2:1-11).
 Being ready and willing to help others not only breaks our preoccupation with self, it brings glory to God by meeting the pressing needs of others (Tit.
 3:1,8,14; Matt.
 5:16).
 When our heart has truly become like our Master's, we will find ourselves serving others.